minio/docs/source/reference/minio-mc/mc-get.rst

 .. start-mc-get-desc

-The :mc:`mc get` downloads an object from a target S3 deployment to the local file system.
+The :mc:`mc get` command downloads an object from a target S3 deployment to the local file system.

 .. end-mc-get-desc

-Unlike other commands that can download files, such as :mc:`mc cp` or :mc:`mc mirror`, ``mc get`` is a simpler call.
+``mc get`` provides a simplified interface for downloading files compared to :mc:`mc cp` or :mc:`mc mirror`.
-``mc get`` only does the one-way function of downloading the file so that it avoids the potential performance costs of other commands.
+``mc get`` uses a one-way download function that trades efficiency for the power and complexity of the other commands.

 .. tab-set::